Sample report

 Estimated incident exposure ranges are shown per scenario (Low / Moderate / High) rather than as a single aggregated total.
 Policy requirements, key conditions, and exposure considerations are surfaced for leadership review.

-Section 02 · Company Profile
+Section 2 · Company Profile & Industry Risk Profile

 Industry, revenue, and operational context